jamesgurung/organisation-ai/README.md

 3. Within the `config` blob container, upload a blank file `keys.xml`.
 Generate a SAS URL for this file with read/write permissions and a distant expiry.
 This will be used to store the application's data protection keys so that auth cookies persist across app restarts.

+4. Within the `config` blob container, create a file `models.json` with the following format.
+Each model name needs to match a deployment in your Azure AI Foundry project.

+    ```json
+    [
+      {
+        "name": "gpt-5",
+        "costPer1MInputTokens": 1.38,
+        "costPer1MCachedInputTokens": 0.14,
+        "costPer1MAudioInputTokens": null,
+        "costPer1MOutputTokens": 11.00,
+        "costPer1MAudioOutputTokens": null
+      }
+    ]
+    ```

-4. Within the `config` blob container, create a file `users.csv` with the following format:
+5. Within the `config` blob container, create a file `users.csv` with the following format:

     ```csv
     Email,UserGroup
     test@example.com,staff
     ```

-5. For each user group configured in `users.csv`, create a file `<usergroup>.json` with the following format:
+6. For each user group configured in `users.csv`, create a file `<usergroup>.json` with the following format:

     ```json
     {